-As the Town has already been successful in securing design funding through the RBFS in Round 22 and subsequently withdrew due to funds not being allocated in the 2018/19 budget, it is recommended that prior to submitting for round 24, the Town provides some form of commitment to the funding application which is in the form of a Council resolution to commit funding in the 2020/21 Budget or a signed letter from the CEO.
+As the Town has already been successful in securing design funding through the RBFS in Round 22 and subsequently withdrew due to funds not being allocated in the 2018/19 budget, it is recommended that prior to submitting for round 24, the Town provides some form of commitment to the funding application.
+This could be in the form of a Council resolution to consider funding in the 2020/21 Budget if successful in securing grant funding for the design work through the RBGS Round 24.